Fomachka/Practice-Code/README.md

 # Practice-Code
-Javascript coding for a simple website.
+Javascript coding for a simple website